-More analysis on this risk is available in this report.
+More analysis on this risk will soon be available in a forthcoming report by Forethought.

 Appendix S - Verification mechanisms for an international agreement

 If the US and China were to make an agreement, it would require a verification mechanism that cannot be circumvented, since neither side trusts the other not to cheat.
 The main options for verification are: